yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

     -  Configure multiple VMs as Domain Controllers in the West Central U.S. region and two others in the West US 2.
 ADDS Sites and Services will be configured with the two Azure regional virtual networks as new sites in AD.
         -  For Domain Controllers in West Central US, Availability Sets will be configured.
         -  For Domain Controllers in West US 2, Availability Zones will be configured.
+    -   All four DCs are in active state as a disaster recovery strategy.
+In case primary region is unavailable, requests are automatically served by secondary set of DCs.
-    -   Each Domain Controller will be configured with a Data Disk for the ADDS database and will be configured to back up via Azure Backup for disaster recovery and business continuity.
+    -   Each Domain Controller will be configured with a Data Disk for the ADDS database and will be configured to back up via Azure Backup.
 To avoid any issue with the ADDS DB, this data disk needs to be configured with caching set to NONE.

     For details on restoring ADDS DCs see the following:
     - <https://azure.microsoft.com/en-us/documentation/articles/backup-azure-restore-vms/#restoring-domain-controller-vms>